kubeflow/spark-operator/docs/index.rst

    <section class="what-is">
    <h2 class="section-title">What is Kubeflow Spark Operator?</h2>
    <p class="section-desc">The Kubernetes Operator for Apache Spark makes specifying and running Spark applications as easy and idiomatic as running other workloads on Kubernetes.
 It uses Kubernetes custom resources to specify, run, and surface the status of Spark applications.
 Define your job in a YAML <code>SparkApplication</code>, apply it to your cluster, and the operator automatically runs <code>spark-submit</code>, tracks driver and executor pods, restarts on failure, schedules cron jobs, and exports metrics &mdash; all without dealing with the Spark submission process yourself.</p>
+   <p class="section-desc">Kubeflow Spark Operator is a core component of <a href="https://www.kubeflow.org/">Kubeflow</a> &mdash; the open-source foundation of tools for AI platforms on Kubernetes.</p>
    </section>

    <section class="features">